ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a NET. Use the menu to see other pages.

 The patient’s preferences and overall health

-Descriptions of the common types of treatments used for a NET are listed below.
+The common types of treatments used for a NET are described below.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.
 Visit the individual section for a specific type of NET for more information about treatment options (see the Introduction for a complete list).

-Active surveillance, which is also called watchful waiting or watch-and-wait, may be recommended sometimes.
-This approach is used most often for a person with a low-grade NET that may grow slowly and not spread or cause problems for many months or years.
+Sometimes, active surveillance may be recommended.
+This approach is also called watchful waiting or watch-and-wait.
+It is used most often for someone with a low-grade NET that may grow slowly and not spread or cause problems for many months or years.
 Active treatment usually begins if the tumor shows signs of growing or spreading.
 With this approach, the tumor is closely monitored with regular tests, which may include: